Soil acidification: Biological weathering

 Plant roots acidify soil by releasing protons and organic acids so as to chemically weather soil minerals.
 Decaying remains of dead plants on soil may also form organic acids which contribute to soil acidification.
 Acidification from leaf litter on the O-horizon is more pronounced under coniferous trees such as pine, spruce and fir, which return fewer base cations to the soil, rather than under deciduous trees; however, soil pH differences attributed to vegetation often preexisted that vegetation, and help select for species which tolerate them.
 Calcium accumulation in existing biomass also strongly affects soil pH - a factor which can vary from species to species.

 Parent materials

+Igneous rock releases silicic acid which emits hydrogen ions, lowering the pH of the surrounding soil.

 Certain parent materials also contribute to soil acidification.
 Granites and their allied igneous rocks are called "acidic" because they have a lot of free quartz, which produces silicic acid on weathering.
 Also, they have relatively low amounts of calcium and magnesium.
 Some sedimentary rocks such as shale and coal are rich in sulfides, which, when hydrated and oxidized, produce sulfuric acid which is much stronger than silicic acid.
 Many coal soils are too acidic to support vigorous plant growth, and coal gives off strong precursors to acid rain when it is burned.
 Marine clays are also sulfide-rich in many cases, and such clays become very acidic if they are drained to an oxidizing state.